PagerDuty/pdpyras/sphinx/source/user_guide.rst

-that points to all the content of the requested resource, entity wrapping is enabled for the endpoint.* The only exception is for resource collection endpoints that support pagination, where response bodies have additional pagination control properties like ``more`` but no content-bearing properties.
+that points to all the content of the requested resource, entity wrapping is enabled for the endpoint.* The only exception is for resource collection endpoints that support pagination, where response bodies have additional pagination control properties like ``more`` but only one content-bearing property that wraps the collection of results.

 This rule also applies to endpoints like ``POST /business_services/{id}/subscribers`` where the response is wrapped differently